GOLDMYN

 Reverse is not syncronized,BTW

 I think your spring is the correct one.
 It matches my car ('65 Sat) & others.
 I think somehow the throttle & kickdown springs on the low mile automatic car got switched.
-Think your car is so cool, if I had any room I'd have beat you to the punch.:thumbsup:
+Think your car is so cool, if I had any room I'd have beat you to the punch.Thank-you, I'll have to get smaller spring.

 I think your spring is the correct one.
 It matches my car ('65 Sat) & others.
 I think somehow the throttle & kickdown springs on the low mile automatic car got switched.
-Think your car is so cool, if I had any room I'd have beat you to the punch.:thumbsup:
+Think your car is so cool, if I had any room I'd have beat you to the punch.

-yeah, the sellers mentioned they had lookers, all it would have taken was a person willing to overlook a few things and pop with the cash.
+Actually I think they could have got more money for the Coronet had they done a better job of advertising.
+One measly ad on CL is really not enough these days.yeah, the sellers mentioned they had lookers, all it would have taken was a person willing to overlook a few things and pop with the cash.
 They (widow) was not moving on the price .
 I've driven the car perhaps 100-150 miles

 the transmission, rear axle, all function properly so I think I did ok for todays market, no bargain,, but those days are long gone, now you just hope you don't get screwed too bad. show a couple pic of your Satellite